dgma/hardhat-sol-bundler/README.md

 export default config;
 ```

-`contractName` property is optional and only needed if configuration includes multiple instances of one contract
+`contractName` property is optional and only needed if configuration contract key is not the same as contract name

 **note**: dependant contract must be located above